typesupply/opentype-cookbook/website/content/rules.md

     :::fea
     sub target by replacement;

-(In the .fea documentation, this is known as GSUB Lookup Type 1: Single Substitution.)
+*(In the .fea documentation, this is known as GSUB Lookup Type 1: Single Substitution.)*

-For example, to transform a to A.sc, you would do this:
+For example, to transform `a` to `A.sc`, you would do this:

     :::fea
     sub a by A.sc;